DIY solar panels: Should you install solar yourself?

 Cons Of DIY Solar Panels

-Provides more energy independence for homeowners by not being tied to the electricity grid.Require much more maintenance that would otherwise be covered by an installer warranty.
+It provides more energy independence for homeowners by not being tied to the electricity grid.Requires maintenance that an installer warranty would otherwise cover.

-Effective in powering limited appliances, like in RVs or boats.For an entire home, installation may be difficult for an individual without the knowledge and experience of a professional installer.
+Effective in powering limited appliances, like in RVs or boats.Installation may be difficult and dangerous for someone without professional experience.

 Allows homeowners to save roughly 10% on the overall cost of installation that would otherwise go towards labor.DIY installation may be illegal where you live according to local zoning laws.